chevere/docs/components/Message.md

 # Message

-The `Chevere\Components\Message\Message` class is in charge of providing a common message standard for system messages.

 Message provide rich formatting support and output for console, HTML and plain text.

+The [MessageInterface](../reference/Chevere/Interfaces/Message/MessageInterface.md) describe the interface for a component in charge of providing a common message standard for system messages.

 ## Creating the Message